google/docsy/content/en/docs/Best practices/site-guidance.md

 ### Linking

-Hugo has its own conventions for linking between your files and depending on your configuration, some hardcoded relative links like `[relative cross-link](../../peer-folder/sub-file.md)` might behave differently.
-However, switching to a Hugo supported option might make things easier for you.
+By default, regular relative URLs in links are left unchanged by Hugo (they're still relative links in your site's generated HTML), hence some hardcoded relative links like `[relative cross-link](../../peer-folder/sub-file.md)` might behave unexpectedly compared to how they work on your local file system.
+You may find it helpful to use some of Hugo's built-in [link shortcodes](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) to avoid broken links in your generated site.
 For example a `{< ref "filename.md" >}` link in Hugo will actually find and automatically link to your file named `filename.md`.

+Note, however, that `ref` and `relref` links don't work with `_index` or `index` files (for example, this site's [content landing page](`/docs/adding-content/`)): you'll need to use regular Markdown links to section landing or other index pages.
+Specify these links relative to the site's root URL, for example: `/docs/adding-content/`.

 [Learn more about linking](/docs/adding-content/content/#working-with-links).